belovehq/h2d2/README.md

 (use '[h2d2.main :only [h2d2]])
 ```

-H2D2 will create it's own in-memory database (called `H2D2`), which will reside in /
+H2D2 will create its own in-memory database (called `H2D2`), which will reside in /
 be served from your REPL process; so closing the REPL will destroy the database.

 Give a thought to what port your SQL GUI and H2D2's database will use